Course Catalog

 A developmental psychology class that explores the lives of adults from 21 until death.
 It takes a Biopsychosocial approach to development and investigates the interaction of physical maturation and aging with cognitive growth and decline and social interactions and expectations.
 The course will be delivered entirely online, including exams, assignments and communication.

-Title: Journey of Adulthood
+Title: Journey of Adulthood (7th Edition)

 Author: Barbara R. Bjorklund